 Why do the Long Neck women wear the rings?

-Some of the women and girls in the Long Neck hill tribe villages wear heavy brass rings around their necks, which are the reason why they have attracted so much tourism and media attention over the years.
+Some of the women and girls in the Long Neck tribe villages wear heavy brass rings around their necks, which are the reason why they have attracted so much tourism and media attention over the years.

 Girls begin with a brass ring around their necks at around the age of 5 and add one ring every year until they are 21.